Updated March 31, 2026

 - Businesses with 1+ employees must carry workers' compensation in New Hampshire, though sole proprietors, partners, and LLC members are exempt under the provided rules.

-- New Hampshire requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect a landlord's lease setup and documentation.
+- Most commercial leases in New Hampshire require proof of general liability coverage, which can affect a landlord's lease setup and documentation.

 - Commercial auto minimum liability in New Hampshire is $25,000/$50,000/$25,000 if a business vehicle is part of the insurance program.